 If your audience is primarily women, you might want to check out SheKnows Media.

-Once you’ve built your traffic up to over 25,000 sessions per month (per Google Analytics), you can apply to Mediavine.
-They are the network I use for ads on my site, and I ave to say: I’ve been nothing but happy with the entire relationship.
+Once you’ve built your traffic up to over 25,000 sessions per month (per Google Analytics), you should apply to Mediavine.
+They’re the network I use for ads on my site, and I have to say: I’ve been nothing but happy with the entire relationship.
+I feel like they are on my side, and always looking for ways to help me make more money.

 If you have more than 100,000 or 750,000 page views per month, you might want to check out AdThrive.
 They work one on one with sites with larger traffic numbers, but sometimes there is a waitlist so apply as soon as you can.